Fire and rescue services

 More information:

-The Islamic holiday month of Ramadan will be from late March to late April.
-Respect religious and cultural customs and laws.
+The Islamic holy month of Ramadan is observed in Mauritania.
+Respect religious and cultural customs and laws during this time.

-Avoid eating, drinking and smoking in public or in front of people who are fasting.
+Avoid eating, drinking and smoking in public or in front of people who are fasting between sunrise and sunset.

 Standards of dress and behaviour are conservative, particularly for women.
 Dress modestly in public and ensure your legs are covered.
 Women should also cover their arms, while men may wear short-sleeved shirts.